Quansight-Labs/jupyter-output-spec/README.md

  */
 type RenderFn<T extends object> = (options: {
     // the actual mime data
-    initialData: T,
+    data: T,
     /// any updates of the data from update display
     dataUpdates: AsyncIterable<T>,
     // The initial node for rendering
-    initialNode: Element,
+    node: Element,
     // Any changes of the node
     nodeUpdates: AsyncIterable<{add: Element} | {remove: Element}>

-    // the current kernel or null if none connected
-    initialKernel: Kernel | null;
-    // updates on the kernel
-    kernelUpdates: AsyncIterable<Kernel | null>
+    // will resolve to error if not connected to kernel createComm(targetName: string, data: object): Promise<Comm>;
 }) => AsyncIterable<{data: T, node: Element}>
 ```